MHaringa/insurancerating/README.md

 <!-- badges: end -->

-`insurancerating` provides actuarial tools and building blocks for analysing, modelling, refining, and validating insurance rating models in R.
+`insurancerating` provides functions for common actuarial pricing tasks in R, including portfolio analysis, GLM estimation, coefficient refinement and model diagnostics.

-The package is designed around common GLM-based pricing tasks and focuses on the translation of statistical model output into interpretable and controllable tariff structures.
+The package is organised around GLM-based pricing work and the translation of statistical model output into tariff structures that can be reviewed, documented and implemented.
+The functions can be used independently or combined into a workflow appropriate for the portfolio and pricing question.

 ## Scope